-The best and most suitable target community for change and evolution in the style of education and attitudes towards safety issues are children and Undoubtedly, education (1) preparation of students will have a tremendous impact on the future safety of any society, the role of children is very effective in creating community resilience and creating public awareness about disasters.
+The best and most suitable target community for change and evolution in the style of education and attitudes towards safety issues are children and students.
+(1) Undoubtedly, education and preparation of students will have a tremendous impact on the future safety of any society, the role of children is very effective in creating community resilience and creating public awareness about disasters.
 (9) Because children keep the lessons they learn at school permanently in their minds and pass them on to their families.
 (10)